 VideoPad is another excellent color grading toolkit for editors who create high-quality videos without paying anything.
 It comes with a simple-to-use layout, sound effects, 3D editing, color grading, overlays, etc. The features are enough to make a decent video output by using those built-in available features.
 You can also export videos to online platforms or cloud services.

 - A bit complicated for beginners

 Top 4.
 HitFilm Express

-HitFilm Express is a fully-featured color grading editor and runs on both Mac and Windows.
+HitFilm Express is a fully-featured color grading software and runs on both Mac and Windows.
 It is appropriate for starters who do not possess video editing experience.
 Besides, HitFlim provides good features for editing and grading color genres.
 In addition, it comes with lots of animations, filters, transitions, etc.

 - Playback function

 - Most video formats to import and export